Lanre-Akinbo/Lanre-Akinbo/README.md

 # Hi There! 👋

-I'm Lanre Akinbo, a Mechanical Engineer with a deep passion for data science, machine learning, and all things tech.
+I'm Lanre Akinbo, a Mechanical Engineer with a deep passion for data science, machine learning and all things tech.
 I'm thrilled by the power of data to drive innovation and make informed decisions.

 🚀 Here's What I'm About: